rust-lang/reference/src/tokens.md

 #### Suffixes

-A suffix is a non-raw identifier immediately (without whitespace) following the primary part of a literal.
+A suffix is a sequence of characters following the primary part of a literal (without intervening whitespace), of the same form as a non-raw identifier or keyword.

 Any kind of literal (string, integer, etc) with any suffix is valid as a token, and can be passed to a macro without producing an error.